CMHR rejects ‘genocide’ for native policies

 “We’re committed to dealing with Canada’s human rights history in an unblinking way,” Fitzhenry said.

 Is it reasonable a museum for human rights hesitates to call Canada’s treatment of First Nations people a genocide?
 Join the conversation in the comments below.

-July 31, 2013 at 4:20 PM: Clarification: The Canadian Museum for Human Rights will use the word "genocide" in exhibits exploring the debate over whether a genocide occurred against Canada's aboriginal people.
+Updated on Wednesday, July 31, 2013 4:20 PM CDT: Clarification: The Canadian Museum for Human Rights will use the word "genocide" in exhibits exploring the debate over whether a genocide occurred against Canada's aboriginal people.
 It will not use the term in ways that imply the museum itself has declared it a genocide.